cosmos/sdk-tutorials/b9lab-content/3-main-concepts/04-accounts.md

 ## The Rest of The Game Object

-Defining the players is good, but the stored game is not complete unless we add the game proper.
-Conveniently, you can [serialize](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go#L303), and [deserialize](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go#L331) it, so we can already confirm that:
+Defining the players is good, but the stored game is not complete unless we add game details such as the current board state and the game's unique identifier.
+Conveniently, you can [serialize](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go#L303), and [deserialize](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go#L331) the board state, so we can already confirm the following struct:

 ```go
 type StoredGame struct {